boldflight/BibleConverter/test_EPUB/output/Ecclesiastes.md

 or the water wheel is broken at the cistern—
 [7] and the dust returns to the earth as it was, and the life’s breath returns to God who gave it.

+### Concluding Refrain: The Teacher Restates His Thesis

 [8] “Absolutely futile!” laments the Teacher,
 “All these things are futile!”

+### Concluding Epilogue: The Teacher’s Advice is Wise

 [9] Not only was the Teacher wise, but he also taught knowledge to the people;
 he carefully evaluated and arranged many proverbs.